Your Tax Dollar: 2013–2014 Fiscal Year

-Last year, spending on federal grants, contributions and subsidies added up to $34.9 billion, close to 13 cents of each tax dollar spent.
+Last year, spending on federal grants, contributions and subsidies added up to $36.7 billion, just over 13 cents of each tax dollar spent.
 This included:

-- $3.5 billion in transfers by the Canada Revenue Agency, which includes transfers made to individuals and corporations through the tax system.
+- $3.4 billion in transfers by the Canada Revenue Agency, which includes transfers made to individuals and corporations through the tax system

 Other program expenses